mattlashley/mattlashley.github.io/_tutorials/how-to-rename-file-windows.md

 Use one of the following methods to open File Explorer:

 *  On your keyboard, press the <i class="fab fa-windows" aria-hidden="true"></i> **Windows Key** + **E**
-*  On the Windows taskbar, right click the Windows Start button, then from the menu choose **File Explorer**
+*  On the Windows taskbar, right click the <i class="fab fa-windows" aria-hidden="true"></i> Windows Start button, then from the menu choose **File Explorer**

 ![File Explorer](/assets/images/file-explorer.png)
-*File Explorer with the navigation tree displayed in the left siderbar.*
+*File Explorer with the navigation tree displayed in the left sidebar and the Search Tool displayed near the top right.*

 <!---
 | ![file-explorer.png](/assets/images/file-explorer.png) |